Skip to Content

 This can be where things often fall apart when using support payments for a mortgage.
 Lenders need to prove the income is steady and reliable.
 The only way to make a case for future reliability is to look at the past.

-The unfortunate fact is that your former spouse can derail your homebuying hopes by sending irregular or partial payments.
+Unfortunately, your former spouse can derail your homebuying hopes by sending irregular or partial payments.
 Sadly, non-payment of support is too common for lenders to take a legal document at face value.

 Here’s a summary of the documentation needed to use support payments to qualify.